-It is easier to build strong children, than to repair broken adults."
+"It is easier to build strong children, than to repair broken adults."
 F. Douglass

 At LIFE, we believe that change starts with investment in foundational literacy in the Early Years.
 International research shows that children thrive with supportive caregiving and strong Early Childhood programmes.
 If 90% of a child’s brain capacity develops before age 5 - the most significant period of brain development ever – and reading just one picture book a day to a child introduces them to 78,000 words a year, the time to act is now.

 LIFE is offering hope to families with children aged birth to 5 years of age with our new evidence-based Early Years literacy programme, Thrive By Five.
-Developed in collaboration with the Cayman Islands Early Childhood Association, Thrive By Five launched in select preschools in September 2021, providing print-rich environments with our signature curated classroom libraries, teacher training and coaching for staff and caregivers, and family engagement workshops to foster positive dispositions towards literacy by exploring language, sounds, letters, and print in authentic, developmentally-appropriate ways even before children learn to read.
+Developed in collaboration with the Cayman Islands Early Childhood Association, Thrive By Five launched in select preschools in September 2021, providing print-rich environments with our signature curated classroom libraries, teacher training and coaching for staff and caregivers, and parent involvement workshops to foster positive dispositions towards literacy by exploring language, sounds, letters, and print in authentic, developmentally-appropriate ways even before children learn to read.